 Introducing the New John N. Bahcall Public Policy Fellow

-Julie Davis American Astronomical Society (AAS)
+Julie Davis American Physical Society (AAS)

 My name is Julie Davis, and it is a great honor to introduce myself as the new John N. Bahcall Public Policy Fellow.
 I am arriving in Washington, DC, with a PhD still hot-off-the-press from the University of Wisconsin-Madison, where I defended my thesis on topics in galaxy formation and evolution only one month ago.
 Having made a mad dash from the dissertation to DC, I’m ready for the frenetic pace of life in the capital, where I am greatly looking forward to advocating for the AAS and the field of astronomy more broadly.